-- Trion® T120 BGA324 Development Board
+- Trion® T120 BGA324 Development Board or 钛金系列 Ti60 F225 Development Board

 - 5 or 12 V power cable

 - Micro-USB cable

-- Computer or laptop

-- (Optional) USB to UART converter module

-- (Optional) FTDI chip cable, C232HM-DDHSL-0, if you want to use the OpenOCD debugger and Efinity® Debugger simultaneously
+- Computer or laptop - (Optional) USB to UART converter module for the Trion® T120 BGA324 Development Board(2) - (Optional) FTDI chip cable, C232HM-DDHSL-0, if you want to use the OpenOCD debugger and Efinity® Debugger simultaneously

 Note: Some of the software examples provided with the SoC use a UART terminal to display messages.
-See Set Up a USB-to-UART Module (Trion) on page 40 for more information.
+See Set Up a USB-to-UART Module (Trion) on page 47 and Using the On-board UART (钛金系列) on page 46 for more information.